siddhartha-gadgil/DeptWeb/_seminars/2013/2013-1-2-prof-amos-nevo-technion.md

 date: 2013-1-2
 speaker: "Prof Amos Nevo Technion, Israel"
 title: "Diophantine approximation, arithmetic groups, and ergodic theory"
 time: "4:00 pm- 5:00pm"
-venue: "Department of Mathematics, LH-III"
+time: "Department of Mathematics, LH-III"
 ---
 One of the main goals of classical metric Diophantine approximation is to quantify the denseness of the rational numbers in the